 Wired has an article on optimizing your work space, and high on their list is quantifying what makes the team happy.
 Yes, a happy worker is a more productive worker, according to research cited in Fast Company.

-The furniture maker Herman Miller also conducted a study on how the set up on an office space helps or hinders creativity and productivity, mentioned in the Wired piece.
-This was no brainstorming meeting, but a science-based study that went as far as to hire phlebotomists to get blood samples and monitoring subjects’ physiology!
+The furniture maker Herman Miller also conducted a study on how the setup of an office space helps or hinders creativity and productivity, mentioned in the Wired piece.
+This was no brainstorming meeting, but a science-based study that went as far as to hire phlebotomists to get blood samples and monitor subjects’ physiology!

 What did they find?
 That by creating an atmosphere that supported social interaction, team members were more content and therefore happier on the job.
 Happy workers, productive workers, remember?
 Whether that means creating an open-office plan or a specific grouping of team members, having spaces where they can easily interact is important.
 Whatever you choose, you want to foster an office space that is user-friendly and facilitates, not prevents, people from mixing.